Welcome back to Flexibility Is Freedom!

-Often, my posts are the most relevant for a query (as confirmed by doing a search in quotations ” “) but Google choses to place less relevant pages from higher authority domains instead. 🤷♂️
+Often, my posts are the most relevant for a query (confirmed by doing a search in quotations " ") but Google choses to rank less relevant pages from higher authority domains instead. 🤷♂️

 Finally, I reviewed my progress in 2020 on backlink acquisition.

-Following the Chiang Mai SEO Conference 2019, I switched to 100% agency-built guest posts instead of my (very inefficient) email outreach campaigns.
+After the Chiang Mai SEO Conference, I switched to 100% agency-built guest posts instead of my (very inefficient) email outreach campaigns.